fbpx

 GME

-Prior to medical school, Dr. Turner had initially trained in a diploma nursing school at Erlanger Hospital in Chattanooga, Tennessee and eventually received her Bachelor’s and Master’s degree in Nursing from the University of Tennessee in Chattanooga, Tennessee.
+Prior to medical school, Dr. Turner had initially trained in a diploma nursing school at Erlanger Hospital in Chattanooga, Tennessee and eventually received her Bachelor and Master of Nursing from the University of Tennessee in Chattanooga, Tennessee.
 She was certified as a Family Nurse Practitioner prior to attending NSUCOM.
-Dr. Turner currently serves on the Board of Directors for the Mississippi Chapter of the American College of Emergency Physicians and represents the chapter as a Councilor to the Council of the ACEP nationally.
+Dr. Turner currently serves on the Board of Directors for the Rural Health Association of Arkansas, The Sebastian County Opioid Taskforce and as a member of the Arkansas Rural Health Partnership.
+She is on the editorial board for the Association Hospitals Medical Educators.
 She has served on many committees nationally and is active in the Emergency Medicine and Graduate Medical Education with the ACOEP, ACEP, CORD-EM, AOGME and the AOA.
 She previously served as the President of The Foundation for Osteopathic Emergency Medicine and remains active with the research committee of the ACOEP.
+She is married to Dr. James (Jim) Turner who is an emergency medicine physician.
+They have one daughter and two beautiful grandchildren, Walter and Peter.